web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 testing a feature like this, you may be able to learn where your tests belong by querying the contents of the files in WPT.

-You may be able to preform such a search on the web.
+You may be able to perform such a search on the web.
 WPT is hosted on GitHub.com, and [GitHub offers some basic functionality for querying code](https://help.github.com/en/articles/about-searching-on-github).
 However, to search effectively, you may need to use [regular